9 Regions Bank SQL Interview Questions (Updated 2025)

 Regions Bank, your employer, wants to understand the average deposit made by customers in each state over a quarterly basis.
 This will help them identify patterns and make decisions based on seasonal trends.

-You have access to a table which includes the following data:
+You have access to a deposits table which includes the following data:

 You need to write a PostgreSQL query to find the average deposit amount made in each state for every quarter of the year 2021.

-This query works by partitioning the data by and the of , then calculates the average deposit within each of these partitions with the help of Window Function.
-The clause is used to limit the data to the year 2021.
-Finally, the results are ordered by and to keep them organized.
+This query works by partitioning the data by state and the quarter of deposit_date, then calculates the average deposit amount within each of these partitions with the help of Window Function.
+The WHERE clause is used to limit the data to the year 2021.
+Finally, the results are ordered by state and quarter to keep them organized.
 The EXTRACT function is used to get the quarter and year from the deposit_date.

 For example, in the state of FL in the 1st quarter, the average deposit would be calculated for all deposits recorded in this particular time frame in the state of FL.
 This pattern would continue for all states across all quarters of the year.